CATERING ASSISTANT: MS FEVEN ABREHA

 Oureida studied Architecture and Arabic language at university in Algiers then moved to the UK and graduated from Anglia Ruskin University.
 She has taught Arabic for over 17 years at GCSE and A-Level.
 Oureida is an A-Level examiner at Edexcel .
 She speaks 3 fluent languages, Arabic as a mother tongue, French and English, and enjoys sharing her passion for these languages with students.

 Paul completed a degree in Computing and Business Administration at the University of Kent in 2004 and has since worked for a Japanese University and group of High Schools in the UK and Japan.
 His career began in IT management but latterly he has also been responsible for a range of support services from Finance through to Estates and Facilities.

-lead teacher of biology and head of house: mr simon maunder
+lead teacher of biology: mr simon maunder

 lead teacher of english: mr alban miles

 After completing a degree in English Literature at the University of Oxford, Alban worked for four years as an Editor in book publishing in London before becoming a teacher.
 His nine years’ experience as Teacher of English includes a year teaching in Hong Kong and five years at Ibstock Place School in south-west London, where he set up the programme to support application to Oxbridge.
 He joined Highgate in 2014 to teach English; for the last two years he has also been Deputy Head of Sixth Form.
 He is working at LAE Tottenham on secondment from Highgate.

 Dr Gwen Nneji has a first degree in Biochemistry and a PhD in Biophysics.
 She has spent her career working in the university environment.
 Initially, for over 20 years, as a Research Scientist in muscle research and protein crystallisation at Imperial College, London.
 After her time at Imperial, she moved to Birkbeck, University of London, where she is an Associate Lecturer teaching on one of the Certificate Programmes.